Non-invertible Condensation, Duality, and Triality Defects in 3+1 Dimensions: Acknowledgements

 \section{Acknowledgements}

 We are grateful to M.\ Cheng, D.\ Freed, J.\ Kaidi, R.\ Kobayashi, K.\ Ohmori, S.\ Seifnashri, Y.\ Zheng for helpful conversations.
 SHS would particularly like to thank S.\ Seifnashri for numerous illuminating discussions on a related project \cite{Roumpedakis:2022aik}.
+We thank J.\ Kaidi, G.\ Zafrir, and Y. Zheng for comments on the first version of the paper.
 CC is supported by the US Department of Energy DE-SC0021432 and the Simons Collaboration on Global Categorical Symmetries.
 PSH is supported by the Simons Collaboration on Global Categorical Symmetries.
 HTL is supported in part by a Croucher fellowship from the Croucher Foundation, the Packard Foundation and the Center for Theoretical Physics at MIT.
 The authors of this paper were ordered alphabetically.

 Let $M$ be an oriented three-manifold.
 In this appendix, we prove that, for even $N$, the $U(1)_{N}$ Chern-Simons theory is invariant under stacking the 2+1d $\mathbb{Z}_N^{(0)}$-SPT given by the Dijkgraaf-Witten term \ie (-1)^{Q(M,\Sigma)} = \exp\left( {i \pi\over N} \int_M A\cup \delta A\right)\,, \fe where $A=$PD$(\Sigma)$ is the Poincar\'e dual of the surface $\Sigma$ in $M$.
 This $\mathbb{Z}_N^{(0)}$-SPT corresponds to the order 2 element of $H^3(B\mathbb{Z}_N;U(1))\cong \mathbb{Z}_N$.
 More precisely, we mean the following \ie (-1)^{Q(M,\Sigma)} Z_{U(1)_N} [M ]=Z_{U(1)_N} [M ]\,, \fe where $Z_{U(1)_N}[M]$ is the partition function of $U(1)_N$ on $M$.
 This fact was crucial for the triality fusion rule in \eqref{Eq:fusion_triality_summary} to be associative, where both the SPT $(-1)^Q$ and the TQFT $U(1)_N$ appear as the fusion ``coefficients" of the defects.